D3XX3R/starred/README.md

 - [xpipe-io/xpipe](https://github.com/xpipe-io/xpipe) – Access your entire server infrastructure from your local desktop
 - [xpple/SeedMapper](https://github.com/xpple/SeedMapper) – In-game Minecraft Fabric mod that allows you to do various things with the world seed.
 - [yuliskov/SmartTube](https://github.com/yuliskov/SmartTube) – Browse media content with your own rules on Android TV
+- [zapek/Xeres](https://github.com/zapek/Xeres) – A Friend-to-Friend, decentralized and secure application for communication and sharing

 <div id="javascript"></div>